Ron Cutler (radio broadcaster)

 Ron Cutler is a radio personality and entrepreneur best known for being the co-founder of the podcasting platform Parcast as well as the founder of Cutler Productions and the Cutler Comedy Networks (now a part of iHeartMedia).

-Early life
+Biography

-Cutler (who is not related to the Anglican Canadian archbishop also named Ron Cutler) was raised in Philadelphia, Pennsylvania.
+Cutler was raised in Philadelphia, Pennsylvania.
 He began his early career hosting teenage dances in Pennsylvania starting in 1961.
 He eventually transitioned into radio broadcasting as "DJ Ron Diamond", becoming one of the first disc jockeys to play both contemporary music and oldies on FM radio.
 After moving to San Jose, California, Cutler and a partner, Mel Gollub, took over KUFX in 1970, renaming it to KOME in 1971.